HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 2. Extract the `hcl-dx-deployment-XXX.tgz` file.

 3. In the extracted folder, navigate to `hcl-dx-deployment/value-samples/large-config-values.yaml` and copy the `large-config-values.yaml` file.

-### Roadmap

-A future update to this sizing guidance will include large configuration setups that incorporates 10 times the WCM content, DAM assets, and DX pages and portlets, and test them with 30,000 concurrent user loads.
-A detailed guidance will be provided in this document along with the results.

 ???+ info "Related information"
     - [DX Performance Tuning Guide](../traditional_deployments.md)